trueos/trueos-docs/trueos-handbook/postinstall.rst

 .. figure:: images/keyboard1.png

-   : Configuring Keyboard Settings
+   : Keyboard Settings

 Click the :guilabel:`Keyboard model` drop-down menu to select the type of keyboard.

-.. note:: The default model of "Generic 104-key PC" does **not** support special keys such as multimedia or Windows keys.
+.. note:: The default model of :guilabel:`Generic 104-key PC` does **not** support special keys such as multimedia or Windows keys.
 This default will need to change to enable support for hot keys.

 This screen also allows selection of the :guilabel:`Key Layout` and :guilabel:`Variant`.
 After making any selections, test them by typing